RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

       - In this case, it is a condition, not a term
     - Accordingly, the promise is not illusory
   - Godecke v Kirwan (1973) 129 CLR 629
-    - The parties signed a document headed ‘Offer and Acceptance’ setting out terms they agreed to for the sale and purchase of land.
+    - The parties signed a document headed 'Offer and Acceptance' setting out terms they agreed to for the sale and purchase of land.
 The agreement provided for a promise by the purchaser to execute, if required to do so, a further agreement in accordance with cl.6
     - Cl.
-6 provided that if a formal agreement was required, it would be prepared by the vendor’s solicitors containing “the foregoing and such other covenants and conditions as they may reasonably require”
+6 provided that if a formal agreement was required, it would be prepared by the vendor's solicitors containing "the foregoing and such other covenants and conditions as they may reasonably require"
     - Kirwan refused to go ahead and transfer the land.
 He argued the agreement was illusory because they would be bound by the subsequent formal agreement drawn up by solicitors containing other terms and that conferred on them an unfettered discretion
     - Walsh J: the clause should be construed as limited to permitting the insertion of covenants and conditions not inconsistent with those contained in the offer.
 It was also limited by a standard of reasonableness, determined objectively so it did not confer an unfettered discretion on the solicitors
     - What did Gibbs J say?
   - Biotechnology Australia Pty Ltd v Pace (1988) 15 NSWLR 130 (Court of Appeal) - scheme one day… somehow somewhere
     - Dr Pace was a scientist and he entered into an employment contract with a company called Biotechnology.
-    - The contract provided that Dr Pace would receive a salary of $36,000 per annum, a company car and an option to participate in the Company’s senior staff equity sharing scheme.
+    - The contract provided that Dr Pace would receive a salary of $36,000 per annum, a company car and an option to participate in the Company's senior staff equity sharing scheme.
-    - Dr Pace was aware that at the time he accepted the offer of employment the Scheme didn’t exist but the company had plans to introduce it.
+    - Dr Pace was aware that at the time he accepted the offer of employment the Scheme didn't exist but the company had plans to introduce it.
       - When his employment was terminated, he sued the company for damages for its failure to give him the option of participating in the equity sharing scheme.
     - Relevant issues before the Court:
       - Was the disputed clause so uncertain that it cannot be enforced?